soffes/blog/published/2010-06-20-updated-iphone-json-benchmarks/updated-iphone-json-benchmarks.markdown

 ---
-title: Updated iPhone JSON Benchmarks
+tags:
+- development
+- ios
-categories: development ios objective-c
+- objective-c
 ---

+# Updated iPhone JSON Benchmarks

 **Update:** You can see the latest benchmarks at <https://github.com/soffes/json-benchmarks>.
 The results change quite a bit, so I'd recommend just running the code and seeing who wins.